nculwell/MathStudy/LinearAlgebra.md

 - Hoffman and Kunze. *Linear Algebra* ([2e intl ed](https://smile.amazon.com/Linear-Algebra-2nd-Hoffman-Kunze/dp/8120302702/))

   For many years this was the standard LA textbook, though it seems it's not as popular as it used to be.
+It has good, thorough coverage of the core of undergraduate linear algebra.
+It's a bit old, however, and leans toward the abstract.
+I don't think it even mentions the Singular Value Decomposition (SVD).

 - Shilov. *Linear Algebra*

   A Russian approach to linear algebra.
 Like many Russian textbooks, it jumps right in and makes no attempt to hold your hand.
 Even though the content may be appropriate for first-time learners, many students in the US won't be prepared for a book like this when they start LA.
+Also tends toward the abstract and doesn't cover the SVD.
+Includes hints and solutions for exercises.

 Many people also favor the Schaum's Outline for linear algebra as well as Schaum's *3,000 Solved Problems in Linear Algebra*.